Table of contents

 To celebrate and bring awareness to World Osteoporosis Day, make sure to wear all white in honor of the occasion.
 Wearing all white is one way to draw some attention to the day and start a conversation with someone about it.

 Be proactive on World Osteoporosis Day and take a bone density test.
 Find out about your osteoporosis risk factors (if any) and learn what you can do to prevent them.
 If you haven’t been doing so before, commit to a healthy diet, take your vitamins and start an exercise routine to help your body stay strong and fracture-free.

 World Osteoporosis Day doesn’t work if you keep it to yourself.
 Make sure you tell others about how important bone health is through social media, conversation, or even a blog post about your own experiences.
 Helping others understand their risk will give everyone the opportunity to live their longest, healthiest lives.

 Why World Osteoporosis Day is Important

-Using World Osteoporosis Day to get tested means you’re being proactive about your health, which is a great start!
-There are tons of ways to protect yourself against osteoporosis, including medications and diet changes.
+Using World Osteoporosis Day to understand what your bones do in the body and all the ways you can keep them strong can save your life.
 Use this day to talk to professionals about the best way to strengthen your body or to begin treatments if necessary.